chall6753/phase-3-sinatra-react-project/README.md

 We used the "thin" webserver combined with "rack" middle ware and Sinatra to handle the routes and Active record to handle data in the database.

+To run the server use the command rake server and the host is local host listening on port :9292.